-- 1. With the phone turned on, open the flip. - Enter the phone number (include the area code if needed). - 3.
-Press SEND . - 4.
-Press to end the call.
+1. With the phone turned on, open the flip.

+- 2. Enter the phone number (include the area code if needed). - 3.
+Press SEND .

 If outgoing calls are restricted, you can only dial phone numbers saved in the Emergency Numbers or your Contact List.
 To turn off this function: